California Monarch Butterfly Conservation Planner, NRCS Partner Biologist

 Working as a team with Xerces Society Pollinator Program staff, NRCS field and area offices, and NRCS technical experts, the California Monarch Planner Conservation Planner will:

 - Assist NRCS conservation planners in the development of conservation plans that improve or create monarch butterfly - or pollinator and beneficial insect habitat - on farms and ranches in California’s Central Coast and Coastal Foothill region.
-This may include habitat conservation or restoration planning, as well as habitat evaluation and monitoring.
+This may include habitat evaluation and monitoring, as well as conservation or restoration planning.

 - Provide individualized assistance to farmers, ranchers, land managers, restoration professionals, and others as they plan and implement conservation projects for monarch butterflies and other pollinators.